ReinaldoSalla/ecommerce-nestjs-reactjs/readme.md

 ## todo

-update one product
+update one product, patch or put

-delete one product
+make the frontend shows something (anmation) the the users click post or update or delete

+add validations for POST and PATCH

+process validations messages for frotend

 add redux